balusulapalemsaikoushik/quizzable/README.md

 [![Test](https://github.com/balusulapalemsaikoushik/quizzable/actions/workflows/test.yml/badge.svg)](https://github.com/balusulapalemsaikoushik/quizzable/actions/workflows/test.yml)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 `quizzable` provides an easy-to-implement interface to build a framework for educational quiz apps built on top of Python.
 The `quizzable` library contains functions for the generation of quizzes consisting of MCQ, FRQ, True-or-false, or Matching questions, allowing you to build educational apps that leverage the power of Python with great ease.
-Learn more in the documentation below.
+The full documentation is described below.

 ## Table of Contents
 * [Classes](#classes)